 According to Investopedia, quote, an important distinction to make is that while these member banks are considered owners of the Fed, they don't have many of the usual rights of stockholders.

-Member banks, for example, are required to hold 6% Furthermore, that stock may not be sold or pledged as collateral for loans.
+Member banks, for example, are required to hold 6% of their capital as stock in their reserve bank.

 The Board of Governors and the Federal Open Market Committee are the two main bodies of the Federal Reserve.